guap-ml/guap/README.md

 Our mission with guap is to align all stakeholders with measurable business outcomes by including the three core teams — business, data science and IT — throughout the life cycle of the AI models.

 - Make collaboration healthier and clearer between tech and non-tech people
-- Make better decisions during the lifecycle of the ML project
+- Make better decisions at every stage of the ML project lifecycle

 Want to know more?
 Read [Why guap exist](https://guap-ml.github.io/guap-docs/blog/why-guap).